minimapletinytools/tinytools/arch.md

 Most mouse and keyboard input is managed by instances of the  `Handler` class.
 The layers and canvas portions can each only have 1 handler each at a time.
 If a `Handler` method processes the input, it returns a `PotatoHandlerOutput` which contains information on how to update the scene as well as a new `Handler`.

+Mouse input is reported as click streams, see `LMouseData` Mouse input must be reported separately for the Layers and canvas area by setting the `_lMouseData_isLayerMouse` field.
+All input sequences in one area must end with a mouse release (`_lMouseData_isRelease = True`) before switching to the other area or it will assert. (in retrospect, this is could have been done a little more clear/safe)

 ## Rendering

 tinytools contains 3 main optimizations for rendering

 - a broadphase culling step
+  - This is managed by the state object `BroadPhaseState`
+  - Note, the current implementation just does a linear cull but someday it will use a proper KD tree.
 - incremental rendering of only parts that changed
+  - Each change operation produces a list of boxes indicating the areas that changed and only those areas are re-rendered
+  - Only the visible screen region is rendered.
+The screen region can be set with `_goatWidgetConfig_canvasRegionDim`
 - caching
+  - each object has a generic cache which is the post rendered unicode output as well as an optional specific cache based on its needs

+The rendered scene available through `_goatWidget_renderedCanvas` and the rendered selection is available through `_goatWidget_renderedSelection`.

+The handler gizmos (the things you use to manipulate the scene or layers) are available through `_goatWidget_handlerRenderOutput` and `_goatWidget_layersHandlerRenderOutput`

 ### BroadPhase